 MyMathLab is the online component that will house the course information.
-Homework will be done online in this environment.
-Lecture notes, reference materials and videos are available there as well.
+MyMathLab will be accessible through a link in the Brightspace class.
+All assignments and possibly tests will be done online in this environment.
+Lecture notes, reference materials, and instructional videos may be available there as well.